cbrown5/fishscape/readme.md

 Provided in support of the submitted paper:
 Brown, Broadley, Adame, Branch, Turschwell, Connolly.
 2017.
 "The status of fisheries depends on changes in fish habitats".
 Submitted

 Please cite that paper if you use this resource.
-We would also like to hear how you are using this.
+We would also like to hear how you are using this (to prevent duplicated effort and improve the database into the future): chris.brown@griffith.edu.au

 License: [MIT](https://opensource.org/licenses/MIT) + file LICENSE